-The City of God, Book 2
+Augustine The City of God, Book 2

-I didn’t realize it at the time, but what I was taught as a young Christian was based on dispensational hermeneutics.
-This is more or less a framework for interpreting scripture, and is what Christian fundamentalism is based on.
-Specifically, dispensational premillennialism had been the popular theology of the day, even in the little Baptist church I had found myself in.
-This framework established a form of interpretation based on two key pillars: 1.
-Prophetic scripture is to be interpreted literally and 2.
-There is a distinction between Israel and the church.
-These two presuppositions alone gave birth to many of the literal ideals around the creation and destruction of the world, and moved the timeline of many prophecies into the future.
+Not realizing it at the time, what I was taught as a young Christian was theology based on dispensational hermeneutics.
+This is more or less a framework for interpreting scripture and is what modern day Christian fundamentalism is most famously associated with.
+Specifically, dispensational premillennialism had been the popular theology of the day, even in the little Baptist church I had first found myself in.
+In order to understand how dispensational hermeneutics came about, a brief history is needed.

 We shall then be changed in a moment into the substance of angels, even by the investiture of an incorruptible nature, and so be removed to that kingdom in heaven…